 First, the drive itself can absorb some of this energy for a small amount of time.
 This is typical when overhauling loads aren’t present and a fast deceleration is not required.
 If the energy generated is too great for the drive alone, then a braking resistor can be introduced.
 The braking resistor will dissipate the excess energy by converting it to heat across a resistor element.

 Finally, if the regenerated energy from the motor is continuous, using a regen unit rather than a braking resistor may be beneficial.
 This still protects the VFD from hardware damage and nuisance faults, allowing the user to capture and reuse the energy rather than dissipate it.

 What should be considered when selecting a braking resistor?

 Two main factors in selecting a braking resistor are minimum resistance value and power dissipation capacity.

 Minimum Resistance Value

 VFDs that use a brake resistor will also have a “chopper circuit” or brake transistor.
 When the DC bus voltage gets too high, the brake transistor shunts current from the DC bus across the brake resistor.
-This brake transistor circuitry has current limitations and the VFD manufacturer will typically list a maximum current value and duty cycle.
+This brake transistor circuitry has current limitations.
+Therefore the VFD manufacturer will often list a maximum current value and duty cycle.